keyestudio/KS0802-Keyestudio-STEM-/docs/ESP32/ESP32 Easy Coding Board Biting Crocodile Tutorial.md

 ### 2.1 Introduction

 The HC-SR04 ultrasonic sensor uses sonar to determine distance to an object like what bats do.
 It offers excellent non-contact range detection with high accuracy and stable readings in an easy-to-use package.
-It comes complete with an ultrasonic transmitter and receiver modules.
+It comes with an ultrasonic transmitter and a receiver.

 It is being used in a wide range of electronics projects for creating obstacle detection and distance measuring application as well as various other applications.

 ### 2.2 Specification

-Working voltage:+5V
+Working voltage:3.3-5V

 Quiescent current: <2mA